Henry Montgomery (minister): Biography

-From the beginning of his settlement at Dunmurry, Montgomery engaged in tuition, and from 1815 boarded pupils in his house.
+From the beginning of his settlement at Dunmurry, Montgomery engaged in tuition, and from 1815 he and his wife boarded pupils in their home.

 On 3 October 1817, he was elected head-master, in succession to James Knowles of the English school in the Belfast Academical Institution, his congregation agreeing that he should reside there.
-He had just declined an invitation, made through Archibald Hamilton Rowan, to preach on trial at Killeleagh, co.
+He had just declined an invitation, made through Archibald Hamilton Rowan, to preach on trial at Killeleagh, Co.
 Down, the charge to which Cooke was subsequently elected.
 He held the mastership till June 1839 and exercised much influence on the literary education of Ulster.
 Children of all Presbyterian ministers he taught without fee.
 His connection with the institution naturally led him to vehemently repel the attacks made upon it as a 'seminary of Arianism' by Cooke from 1822.

 Montgomery's first appearance as a debater in the general synod of Ulster was in June 1813, when he espoused the cause of William Steel Dickson, D.D., and helped to break the power of Robert Black, D.D., who, though a liberal in theology, had hitherto swayed the synod in the interests of political conservatism.
-In 1816 Montgomery was a candidate for the clerkship of synod but withdrew in favour of William Porter (1774–1843), minister of Newtownlimavady, co.
-Deny.
+In 1816 Montgomery was a candidate for the clerkship of synod but withdrew in favour of William Porter (1774–1843), minister of Newtownlimavady, County Londonderry.
 On 30 June 1818, at an unusually early age, he was elected moderator of the general synod.